Arms of a businessman using a calculator and laptop.

 Why Is Cost Basis In Real Estate Important?

-The cost basis in real estate essentially serves as a baseline for the property owner.
+Cost basis in real estate is important for determining what you might owe in taxes for a future sale of your property.
+Essentially, it serves as a baseline for the property owner.
 If they sell the property for more than the cost basis, they are on the hook for taxes for the difference.

 What’s Included In A Property’s Cost Basis?

-The cost basis is most important when the property is sold.
+The cost basis is most important when a property is sold.
 At that point, it’s used to determine your capital gains tax obligations.
-But it’s important to keep track of the cost basis of a property throughout your ownership.
+It’s important to keep track of the cost basis of a property throughout your ownership.

 Here’s a look at what’s included in a property’s cost basis: